function-store/TD_ParHoverMIDI_VSN1/README.md

 - **ParGroup Support**: Hover over and control entire parameter groups (like RGB, XYZ) simultaneously - manipulates all valid parameters in the group at once
 - **Multiple Parameter Slots**: Assign parameters or parameter groups to VSN1 buttons for instant access and switching
 - **Multiple Banks**: Organize slots into separate banks using VSN1 buttons for expanded parameter control
+- **Bank Slot Overview**: Long-press any bank button to display all slot assignments on the VSN1 screen
 - **Smart Learning System**: Automatically assign VSN1 button mappings for step adjustment and main knob control
 - **Enhanced Parameter Support**: Full support for Numeric, Menu, Toggle, and Pulse parameters
 - **Adjustable Precision**: Change adjustment step sizes using VSN1 step buttons